LMNadol/MHSXtraPy/README.md

 ## Examples

-Four different examples are provided:
+Four different examples are provided as Jupyter notebooks:

 - **example-analytical-bc** which uses an analytically defined multipole as boundary condition
 - **example-low-lou** which uses a semi-analytical non-linear force-free boundary condition extracted from Low and Lou (1990)
 - **example-sdo** which uses an SDO/HMI magnetogram as boundary condition
 - **example-solar-orbiter** which uses a Solar Orbiter/PHI/HRT magnetogram as boundary condition

+As well as the notebook **paper.ipynb** which contains the example used in the RASTI paper.

 ## Bibliography